JudgmentLabs/judgeval/README.md

 run_agent("What is the capital of the United States?")
 ```

-Running this code will deliver monitoring results to your [platform account](https://app.judgmentlabs.ai/register) and should look like this:
+Running this code will deliver monitoring results to your [free platform account](https://app.judgmentlabs.ai/register) and should look like this:

 ![Judgment Platform Trajectory View](assets/quickstart_trajectory_ss.png)